TheFakeMontyOnTheRun/classes-of-equivalence/core/docs/villains.md

 hit, requiring the player to find ways to "solidify" them or expose them to extreme conditions to defeat them.

-## Giant Worms

-Huge, burrowing creatures that exist in the depths of the prison.
-These creatures might only appear when the player ventures into subterranean areas or tunnels.
-Their movements can trigger earthquakes or environmental collapses.

-### Background

-### Appearance

-### Special Ability

-### Personality

-### Combat Encounter

-Players must avoid or combat these giant, burrowing worms when they trigger the collapse of a hallway or during environmental hazards.

 ## Energy-Absorbing Jelly

-This alien creature feeds on the prison’s energy systems, creating an interesting gameplay mechanic where the player must prevent the jelly from draining power in specific sections of the prison.
+This alien creature feeds on the prison’s energy systems, creating an interesting gameplay mechanic where the player must prevent the jelly from draining power in specific sections of the prison while baiting it to drain others.

 ### Background